wzmli/COVID19-Canada/index.md

 Dashed red line represents current ICU capacity allocated to COVID, this line will adjust when we have more details on expansions.
 This line does not represent the general ICU capacity (which includes all non-COVID cases).
 The current ICU capacities used in the plot can be found in the [capacity data set](capacity.csv).

-## Positive Proportion of Test for April 25th 2020
+## Positive Proportion of Test for April 26th 2020

 <img src="git_push/ggtoday.png" width="700" height="500">

-BC, PEI and Nu did not update total testing today.
+BC, PEI, YT and Nu did not update total testing today.

 ## COVID19 Data